 With H20, a thickness of 2L is only about 5 cm, whereas, for D20, it is about 300 cm.
 It would require a considerable amount of D20 to extend the moderator by 300 cm since this additional D20 is being placed on the outside of the core.
 From these values, it is obvious the neutron reflector plays a crucial role in heavy water or graphite reactors, in which the neutron leakage is higher than in LWRs.

 Reflector savings are not the only significant effect of the neutron reflector in reactor cores.
 The neutron reflector also influences the mean generation time and therefore influences the reactor kinetics.

 In the effect of a reflector on reactor kinetics, we are concerned with the time the neutrons spend in the reflector before returning to the core.
 In a thermal reactor, a reflector is generally chosen to help moderate the neutrons.
 Consequently, the neutrons that leak out of the core as thermal, epithermal, and fast neutrons are reflected back into the core as thermalized neutrons.

-Note that the prompt neutron lifetime, l, is the average time from a prompt neutron emission to either its absorption (fission or radiative capture) or to its escape from the system.
-In an infinite reactor (without escape) prompt neutron lifetime is the sum of the slowing down time and the diffusion time.
+Note that the prompt neutron lifetime, l, is the average time from a prompt neutron emission to either its absorption (fission or radiative capture) or its escape from the system.
+In an infinite reactor (without escape), prompt neutron lifetime is the sum of the slowing downtime and the diffusion time.

 l=ts + td

-In view of the time delay in the process of diffusing in and out of the reflector, the kinetics effect of a reflector can be thought of as an effective increase in the neutron lifetime in the core under steady state condsitions, or as an additional delayed neutron precursor under transient operations.
+Because of the time delay in the process of diffusing in and out of the reflector, the kinetics effect of a reflector can be thought of as an effective increase in the neutron lifetime in the core under steady-state conditions or as an additionally delayed neutron precursor under transient operations.